HariSekhon/DevOps-Python-tools/README.md

 ### Jython for Hadoop Utils ###

-A couple of the Hadoop utilities listed below require Jython (as well as Hadoop to be installed and correctly configured or course)
+The 3 Hadoop utility programs listed below require Jython (as well as Hadoop to be installed and correctly configured or course)

 ```
 hadoop_hdfs_time_block_reads.jy